nephio-project/docs/user-guide/README.md

 Utilizing Kubernetes as the automation control plane at each layer of the stack simplifies the overall automation and enables declarative management with active reconciliation for the entire stack.
-We can broadly think of three layers in the stack, as shown
+We can broadly think of three layers in the stack, as shown below.
 * Cloud infrastructure
 * Workload (network function) resources
-* Workload (network function) configuration.
+* Workload (network function) configuration
 Nephio is establishing open, extensible Kubernetes Custom Resource Definition (CRD) models for each layer of the stack, in conformance to the 3GPP & O-RAN standards.

 ![nephio-overview.png](nephio-overview.png)

-## Overview of underlying technologies
+## Overview of Underlying Technologies

 ### Custom Resources and Controllers

 A Custom Resource Definition (CRD) is an extension mechanism for adding custom data types to Kubernetes.
-The CRDs are the schemas - analogous to table definitions in a relational database for example.
+The CRDs are the schemas - analogous to table definitions in a relational database, for example.
 The instances of those - analogous to rows in a RDBMS - are called Custom Resources or CRs.
 People often accidentally say "CRDs" when they mean "CRs", so be sure to ask for clarification if the context doesn't make it clear which is meant.